zsparal/api-documentation/source/reference/v2/client-links-api/create-client-link.rst

    :api_keys: false
    :organization_access_tokens: true
    :oauth: false

-.. note:: This functionality is currently in closed beta.
-Contact our partner management team if you are interested in
-          testing this functionality with us.

 Link a new organization to your :doc:`OAuth application </connect/getting-started>`, in effect creating a new client.
 This is a two step process.